seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

     return key_value
 ```

 This appeared to resolve the issue for most all cases that can be easily deciphered.
+Having felt confident that the data is acceptably cleaned, I proceeded to process the entire osm file.

 ## Findings
 ### Overview Statistics